-Our \$83.5 million of net cash provided by operating activities in the year ended December 31, 2010 principally resulted from \$42.2 million of net income and adjustments for non-cash operating expenses of \$49.2 million.

-Our \$26.1 million of net cash provided by operating activities in the five months ended December 31, 2009 resulted from \$13.7 million of net income and adjustments for non-cash operating expenses of \$22.1 million.

-Our \$35.3 million of net cash provided by operating activities in fiscal 2009 resulted from \$37.2 million of net income and adjustments for non-cash operating expenses of \$28.3 million, offset by settlement payments to banks that issue our cards amounts due to them for overdrawn card accounts.
-During fiscal 2009, we amended our agreement with one of the banks that issue our cards, expediting the settlement timing of these amounts.
+Our \$94.1 million of net cash provided by operating activities in the year ended December 31, 2011 principally resulted from \$52.1 million of net income, adjusted for certain non-cash operating expenses of \$40.1 million.
+Our \$83.5 million of net cash provided by operating activities in the year ended December 31, 2010 principally resulted from \$42.2 million of net income, adjusted for certain non-cash operating expenses of \$27.9 million.
+Our \$26.1 million of net income, adjusted for certain non-cash operating expenses of \$27.9 million.
+Our \$26.1 million of net income, adjusted for certain non-cash operating expenses of \$12.6 million.
+Our \$35.3 million of net cash provided by operating activities in the five months ended December 31, 2009 resulted from \$13.7 million of net income, adjusted for certain non-cash operating expenses of \$12.6 million.
+Our \$35.3 million of net cash provided by operating activities in the year ended July 31, 2009 resulted from \$37.2 million of net income, adjusted for certain non-cash operating expenses to banks that issue our cards for amounts due to them for overdrawn card accounts.
+During the year ended July 31, 2009, we amended our agreement with one of the banks that issue our cards, expediting the settlement timing of these amounts.

-Our \$35.0 million of net cash provided by operating activities in fiscal 2008 resulted from \$17.3 million of net income and adjustments for non-cash operating expenses of \$21.3 million.